If you’re thinking about going on your first bird walk or bird outing here are 8 things you should avoid.

 7. Worrying too much about your camera gear

 Bird photography can get extremely expensive extremely fast.
-Before you part with boatloads of cash buying ever-fancier lenses and camera bodies (lucky rich person, you), refine your technique and approach to wildlife photography and make sure it81du2kqdbqL._SL1500_‘s something that you are super serious about.
+Before you part with boatloads of cash buying ever-fancier lenses and camera bodies (lucky rich person, you), refine your technique and approach to wildlife photography and make sure it‘s something that you are super serious about.
 You can even practice digiscoping, which can yield amazing photos provided you have some patience and a steady hand.
 I use a special case for my iPhone 5S called Hookupz that allows me to attach my iPhone to a pair of standard binoculars or to a spotting scope.
 The case immediately aligns the “sweet spot” of the lens and helps get a super close-up shot of a bird I’ve spotted.
 Without this case, it is extremely difficult to get the phone camera to look through the scope without extreme vignetting.

 8. Going birding at the wrong time of day